ovaixe/ovaixe/README.md

 - 👋 Hi, I’m Bhat Owais
-- 👀 I’m interested in Python and Data Science
+- 👀 I’m interested in Python and Backend Development
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Backend Development
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Backend Development Projects
 - 📫 How to reach me

 <!---